ReportedUser/Robot_Control_with_depth_camera/README.md

-# Universal Robots Depth camera control
+#  Robots Depth camera control

-This RoS package is used to control a Universal Robot with a depth camera.
+This RoS package is used to control a  Robot with a depth camera.

 ## Components